pooltogether/v4-utils-js/README.md

 ## Calculations, Computations and Core Logic

-The `@pooltogether/v4-utils-js` [node module package](https://www.npmjs.com/package/@pooltogether/v4-utils-js) provides calculations, computations and core logic for PoolTogether V4 protocol.
+The `@pooltogether/v4-utils-js` [node module package](https://www.npmjs.com/package/@pooltogether/v4-utils-js) provides calculations, computations and core logic for the PoolTogether V4 protocol.

 Assisting with low-level tasks like hashing addresses to generate picks and calculating the total number of prizes for a prize tier.
+The `calculations` namespaced functions are modular: consuming low-level inputs/types to parity smart contract EVM operations.

-Additionally, high-order operations like filtering for a users winning picks and processing chain state (draws, prizeDistributions, etc..) to analyze/predict short and long term outcomes are included.
+High-order operations like filtering for a users winning picks and processing chain state (draws, prizeDistributions, etc..) to analyze/predict short and long term outcomes are included in the `computations` namespaced functions.

 [Open an Issue](https://github.com/pooltogether/v4-utils-js/issues) to request new features.

 **Caclulations:**

-Basic arithmatic and operations for the V4 protocol: cardinality, number of picks, hashed address.
+Basic arithmatic and operations for the V4 protocol:

 - [calculateCardinality](docs/modules.md#calculatecardinality)
 - [calculateFractionOfPrize](docs/modules.md#calculatefractionofprize)